Agrasha29/AI-Response-Validation-System/README.md

-Absolutely.
-Since this is your **Infosys Springboard internship Milestone 1**, I’d make the README look professional but **not overclaim features that you haven't implemented yet**.

-Create `README.md` in VS Code and paste this:

 # 🤖 AI Response Validation System with Hallucination Detection Assistance

 > An AI-powered response evaluation system designed to assess the reliability, relevance, factual correctness, and groundedness of Large Language Model (LLM) responses using Retrieval-Augmented Generation (RAG) and established evaluation techniques.